 Time to talk about landing, and some limitations of the system!

 An important thing: BEFORE LANDING, RETRIM CONTROLS TO CENTER!
 Why? that’s because, although you can assign any red dot position as an axis center, axis boundaries will actually stay the same!
 Let’s mark them on the diagram:

 You can see, that your controls movements become limited when they are close to axes boundaries.
 How bad is it?
 Does it affect flying?
 Well, not really.
 Controls in helicopters are so sensitive, you basically apply pressure to them rather than move, so it’s not really noticeable in normal flight unless you forgot to trim it before landing!
 In this case, when you’ll drop out of the translational lift, and wind effects will become more pronounced, you may find that you’re running out of the left pedal, and the stick is inclined way too far back.
-To avoid this, simply retrim to center before slowing down for landing.
+To avoid this, simply retrim to the center before slowing down for landing.
 If things go terribly wrong, remember, you can always reset the trim with a double-click of the hat switch.

 Finally, how often should you re-trim?

 Basically, every time you turn, or change the flight mode, or if the wind changes.
-Trim the heli every time you feel that you have to move cyclic too far from center and begin to feel tension of springs.
+Trim the heli every time you feel that you have to move cyclic too far from the center and begin to feel the tension of springs.
 Trim it when the ball is not centered anymore.
 Trim it until you stop noticing it and simply do it as a part of flying.

 That’s pretty much it, enjoy flying!